secmobi/wiki.secmobi.com/README.md

-# Home - the SecMobi Wiki
+## The SecMobi Wiki

-Welcome!
 The SecMobi Wiki has been migrated to Github now.
-You can still use <http://wiki.secmobi.com> to visit it.
+You can still use <http://wiki.secmobi.com> to visit it in anytime.

 We collect all kinds of resources for mobile security research.
 You're welcome to edit all existing pages :)